jlucktay/rest-api/README.md

-# rest-api
+# restapi

-Package main launches an instance of the API server backed by Mongo for persistent storage.
+Package restapi has a doc.go file at its root for documentation!

 ---